facebookresearch/fairseq/examples/quant_noise/README.md

 ```
 --quant-noise-pq 0.1 --quant-noise-pq-block-size 8
 ```
-`quant-noise` controls how much dropout is applied to the blocks of the weight matrix. `quant-noise-block-size` controls the size of the weight matrix blocks.
+`quant-noise-pq` controls how much dropout is applied to the blocks of the weight matrix. `quant-noise-pq-block-size` controls the size of the weight matrix blocks.
 We recommend training with 0.05 to 0.2 Quant-Noise, a value that worked well in our experiments.
 For the block-size, we recommend training with block-size of 8.
 Note that the block size must be a multiple of `input_features`, see the size checks [here](https://github.com/pytorch/fairseq/tree/master/fairseq/modules/quant_noise.py).
 Large block sizes result in higher compression ratio but may induce a loss in accuracy.

 We currently support training Transformer based models, such as sequence-to-sequence, language models, and BERT architectures.
 The `quant_noise` function [here](https://github.com/pytorch/fairseq/tree/master/fairseq/modules/quant_noise.py) wraps a module.
 It splits a weight matrix into blocks and applies random dropout to these blocks.